PruvoNet/squiss-ts/source/includes/_squiss.md

 Creates the configured queue.
 Returns a promise that resolves with the new queue's URL when it's complete.
-Note that this can only be called if you set `opts.queueName` when instantiating Squiss.
+Note that this can only be called if you set [queueName](#squiss-class-constructor-options-queue-options-queuename) when instantiating Squiss.

 #### deleteQueue(): Promise<void>